lexfrl/react-layer-stack/README.md

 //  }
 ```

 Define your `Layer`.
 This example shows how to propagate variables from lexical context (https://developer.mozilla.org/en/docs/Web/JavaScript/Closures) to the `Layer`, which will be displayed in the `LayerStackMountPoint`.
-Each layer should have an `id` and `use` properties. `use` property is needed to determine if we should update the lexical context of the anonymous function which renders `Modal` into `Layer` if `Cell` is updated.
+Each layer should have an `id` and `use` properties. `use` property is needed to determine if we should update the lexical context of the anonymous function which renders `Modal` into `Layer` if `Cell` is re-rendered.

 ```javascript
 import { Layer, LayerToggle } from 'react-layer-stack'